eudestheo/XGBoost_Customer_Churn/README.md

 XGBoost_customer_churn
 ==============================

-XGBoost to predict whether or not a customer will stop using a company's service
+XGBoost to predict whether or not a customer will stop using a company's service.

+All explorations (Loading, preprocessing and training process) are in the notebooks section.

 Project Organization
 ------------